 This system may be seen strictly as a blood distribution network, but some consider the circulatory system as composed of the cardiovascular system, which distributes blood, and the lymphatic system, which distributes lymph.
 While humans, as well as other vertebrates, have a closed cardiovascular system (meaning that the blood never leaves the network of arteries, veins, and capillaries), some invertebrate groups have an open cardiovascular system.
 The most primitive animal phyla lack circulatory systems.
 The lymphatic system, on the other hand, is an open system.

 The main components of the human circulatory system are the heart, the blood, and the blood vessels.
 The circulatory system includes: the pulmonary circulation, a “loop” through the lungs where blood is oxygenated; and the systemic circulation, a “loop” through the rest of the body to provide oxygenated blood.
 An average adult contains five to six quarts (roughly 4.7 to 5.7 liters) of blood, which consists of plasma, red blood, white blood cells, and platelets.
-Also, the works with the circulatory system to provide the nutrients the system needs to keep the heart pumping.
+Also, the digestive system works with the circulatory system to provide the nutrients the system needs to keep the heart pumping.

 Two types of fluids move through the circulatory system: blood and lymph.
 The blood, heart, and blood vessels form the cardiovascular system.
 The lymph, lymph nodes, and lymph vessels form the lymphatic system.
 The cardiovascular system and the lymphatic system collectively make up the circulatory system.